ssannejohansson/MS1-adopt-a-senior/README.md

 ##### Returning Visitor Goals
 - I want to see if there is new cats available for adoption
-- I need guidance on how to take care of my newly adopted senior
+- I need guidance on how to take care of my new adoptee
-- I want to read heartwarming success stories to keep my motivation since I'm having a hard time with my adoptee.
+- I want to read heartwarming success stories to keep my motivation since I'm having a hard time

 ##### Frequent Visitor Goals
 - I want to share my success story.
-- I want to support your shelter.
+- I want to support the shelter.

 #### Moscow Prioritization
 ##### Must Have
 - A responsive website that looks and functions well on all screensizes
-- A Navigation that is obvious to the user (Must Have)
+- A Navigation that is obvious to the user
 - Clean, focused design that clearly communicates our mission without unneccessary clutter
 - Search Engine Optimization (SEO) tailored that makes people who specifically looking for senior cats find us
 - A contact form with easy-to-select topics to make inquiries reach the right team-member